AdobeDocs/dynamic-media-classic.en/help/using/previewing-videos-video-viewer.md

 **To preview videos in a Video Viewer:**

 1. In the Asset Library panel on the left side, in the Show drop-down list, select **[!UICONTROL Video]** (single-encoded videos) or **[!UICONTROL Adaptive Video Set]**.
-When the Adaptive Video encoding preset is used, it results in a set of multi-bitrate encoded videos.
+The Adaptive Video encoding preset results in a set of multi-bitrate encoded videos.
-1. In the Asset Library panel on the left side, navigate the asset folders to select the video that you want to preview.
+1. In the Asset Library panel on the left side, navigate through the asset folders to select the video that you want to preview.
-1. Do any one of the following:
+1. Do one of the following:

     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL List View]**.
 In the Asset window, hover on an asset, and then select **[!UICONTROL Preview]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Grid View]**.
 In the Asset window, in an asset thumbnail window, select **[!UICONTROL Preview]**.
     * Above the Assets window, on the right side of the toolbar, select **[!UICONTROL Detail View]**.
 On the same toolbar, select **[!UICONTROL Preview]**.
     * In the Asset window, select an asset.
 In the toolbar, go to **[!UICONTROL File]** > **[!UICONTROL Preview]**.

-1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding that to apply to the asset's URL when it is copied.
+1. (Optional) In the Preview window, in the drop-down list at the bottom, select the URL encoding to apply to the asset's URL when it is copied.
 1. Select the **[!UICONTROL Preview]** link so you can review the asset in the selected viewer.
 1. Close the displayed viewer.
 1. Select **[!UICONTROL Close]** to return to the Assets screen.

 >[!NOTE]
 >
->Adobe Dynamic Media Classic provides a convenient method of previewing MP4 video on the desktop.
-Use this method to preview mobile content on the desktop without physically testing it on mobile devices.
-Be aware, however, that what is seen in desktop preview does not realistically show what playback looks like on the mobile device.
+>Adobe Dynamic Media Classic lets you preview MP4 video on the desktop.
+Use this method to preview mobile content on the desktop without testing it on mobile devices.
+However, the desktop preview does not accurately reflect playback on the mobile device.
 To preview how the video looks and plays on a mobile device, go to the Preview screen.
-Click **[!UICONTROL Copy URL]**, and enter that URL in the Web browser of a mobile device.
+Click **[!UICONTROL Copy URL]**, and enter that URL in the web browser of a mobile device.
 For more information, see [Deploy video to your websites and mobile sites](deploying-video-websites-mobile-sites.md#deploying_video_to_your_websites_and_mobile_sites).

 ## Work with Video Viewer Presets {#working-with-video-viewer-presets}